fausecteam/ctf-gameserver/docs/checkers/python-library.md

 * Configuring logging to send messages to the Master
 * Setup of default timeouts for Python sockets, [urllib3](https://urllib3.readthedocs.io) and [Requests](https://requests.readthedocs.io)
-* Handling of common timeout exceptions and converting them to a TIMEOUT result
+* Handling of common connection exceptions and converting them to a DOWN result

 This means that you do *not* have to catch timeout exceptions and can just let the library take care of them.